Cardiac Electrophysiology Services

 Datasource: Electrophysiology Helps Irregular Heartbeat

 Memorial Cardiac and Vascular Institute’s electrophysiology labs are some of the most active in the region.
-We are a high-volume center and perform more than 700 procedures a year to treat arrhythmias such as atrial fibrillation (A-fib).
+We are a high-volume heart treatment center and perform more than 700 procedures a year to treat arrhythmias such as atrial fibrillation (A-fib).
 Our electrophysiologists (EPs) diagnose and treat many other kinds of heart rhythm problems, including those requiring a pacemaker.

 What Is Electrophysiology?